Estimated reading time: 1 minute 30 seconds

 However, emerging technologies, such as blockchain and smart contracts, promise to provide accuracy and transparency in rights and royalty management.
 Technology like this can enable crowd peer-review models to combat fake news, for example.
 In addition, both person-to-person sharing and micropricing can help monetize and secure content rights.

 Facebook, Apple, Amazon, Netflix, and Google themselves are innovating as they try new ways of reassuring consumers that they can be trusted with their data.
 For example, to mitigate issues around data sharing, Facebook has addressed privacy concerns and adjusted the way its algorithm works to protect its users and avoid spreading false news.

 A climate of convergence.

 Convergence is everywhere.
 To respond to the demands of continuing market transformation, the once clearly defined lines between industries and media are blurring.
 And companies must now utilize a flexible infrastructure that’s fit for any future.

 Telecommunications companies are consolidating their position in M&E (Verizon acquired Yahoo, AT&T scooped up Time Warner).
-Media companies continue to expand across the value chain (Disney is acquiring 21st Century Fox, Comcast recently won the battle to acquire Sky).
+Media companies continue to expand across the value chain (Disney acquired 21st Century Fox, Comcast acquired Sky).

 Marketing agencies and digital businesses are buying traditional publishers.
 For example, the New York Times bought agencies HelloSociety and FakeLove, and the Financial Times took over content marketers Alpha Grid.